Article - Public Utilities

 (k) “Qualified offshore wind project” means a wind turbine electricity generation facility, including the associated transmission–related interconnection facilities and equipment, that:

-(1) is located on the outer continental shelf of the Atlantic Ocean in an area that the United States Department of the Interior designates for leasing after coordination and consultation with the State in accordance with § 388(a) of the Energy Policy Act of 2005; and
+(i) on the outer continental shelf of the Atlantic Ocean in an area that the United States Department of the Interior designates for leasing; and

 (l) (1) “Qualifying biomass” means a nonhazardous, organic material that is available on a renewable or recurring basis, and is: